-To test its potential linkages with different social-economic factors, we conducted linear regression analysis between different transit systems’ floor values and the social-economic factors of the corresponding county-equivalent.
-The county-level social-economic data are collected from the latest American Community Survey (ACS) 5-year estimate table (2014 - 2018).
-We select several potentially relevant indicators:

-Ratio of population with non-physical occupations.
+We examine relationships between the estimated floor values and social-economic factors using linear regression analysis between the floor values for different systems and the social-economic data from it the corresponding US county/county-equivalent.
+The county-level social-economic data are from the latest American Community Survey (ACS) 5-year estimate table (2014 - 2018).
+We derive several socio-economic indicators.
+First is the ratio of population with non-physical occupations.